waylad/create-tezos-dapp/packages/create-tezos-dapp/README.md

-# react-scripts
+# create-tezos-dapp

-This package includes scripts and configuration used by [Create React App](https://github.com/waylad/create-tezos-dapp).<br>
+This package includes the global command for [Create React App](https://github.com/waylad/create-tezos-dapp).<br>
 Please refer to its documentation:

 - [Getting Started](https://facebook.github.io/create-tezos-dapp/docs/getting-started) – How to create a new app.